Pact is a code-first tool for testing HTTP and message integrations using

-Pact is a consumer-driven contract testing tool, and is generally used by developers and testers who code.
+Pact is a code-first consumer-driven contract testing tool, and is generally used by developers and testers who code.
 The contract is generated during the execution of the automated consumer tests.
 A major advantage of this pattern is that only parts of the communication that are actually used by the consumer(s) get tested.
 This in turn means that any provider behaviour not used by current consumers is free to change without breaking tests.

 Unlike a schema or specification (eg. OAS), which is a static artifact that describes all possible states of a resource, a Pact contract is enforced by executing a collection of test cases, each of which describes a single concrete request/response pair - Pact is, in effect, "contract by example".

 To learn by doing, get started with our 5 minute guide.